We're talking fun in river city.

 Coolidge Park and the Great Outdoors

 Put the kids in bathing suits and let them splash in the animal-themed fountains at Coolidge Park.
-From downtown Chattanooga, you can drive to the park, located on the city’s North Shore, or walk across the world’s longest pedestrian bridge.
+From downtown Chattanooga, you can drive to the park, located on the city’s North Shore, or walk across one of the world’s longest pedestrian bridge.
 Bring a blanket to picnic while you watch boaters float by on the river.

 Later, choose a hand-carved steed on the antique carousel, throw a football across the grass or check out the area’s shops, restaurants and art galleries.